Cage of Gold: Production

 Michael Relph was forced to do the movie at short notice at the request of Ealing.

+Release

+Cage of Gold premiered on 21 September 1950 at Odeon Marble Arch in London, replacing the Burt Lancaster comedy Mister 880.

 Reception

+The Monthly Film Bulletin wrote: "Cage of Gold is an unpretentious film, content to rely on its qualities as an absorbing story.
+That these are insufficient is the reason for its failure.
+It is indeed difficult to imagine just where the script writer imagined the chief interest of his narrative to lie; it is in no sense a study of character; the story develops extremely conventionally until the quite ingeniously staged murder; and the final mystery is no sooner propounded than it is (none too satisfactorily) cleared away.
+Basil Dearden has realised this abortive subject with his usual adroitmess, creating at moments at least the illusion of tension; too often, though, he carries his partiality for the shock cut, the vivid effect, into the region of self-caricature."

-Cage of Gold premiered on 21 September 1950 at Odeon Marble Arch in London, replacing the Burt Lancaster comedy Mister 880.
-The reviewer for The Times wasn't overly impressed, writing: "Ealing Studios normally know what they are about, and, in an admirably objective programme note, they frankly admit that Cage of Gold breaks completely away from what they call their 'semi-documentary' style, and is 'emotional melodrama'.
+The reviewer for The Times wrote: "Ealing Studios normally know what they are about, and, in an admirably objective programme note, they frankly admit that Cage of Gold breaks completely away from what they call their 'semi-documentary' style, and is 'emotional melodrama'.
 The description can be accepted. ...
-It all runs efficiently to its rules and time-table, and, oddly enough, Miss Simmons acts better here than in So Long at the Fair."
+It all runs efficiently to its rules and timetable, and, oddly enough, Miss Simmons acts better here than in So Long at the Fair."

-A critic in the British film magazine Picture Show, wrote that the film is "lavishly staged and efficiently directed, but the characters are somewhat stereotyped".
+Picture Show wrote that the film is "lavishly staged and efficiently directed, but the characters are somewhat stereotyped".